return42/sphkerneldoc/doc/linux_src_doc/sound/soc/codecs/sigmadsp-i2c_c.rst

 Allocates a SigmaDSP instance and loads the specified firmware file.

-Returns a pointer to a struct sigmadsp on success, or a :c:func:`PTR_ERR` on error.
+Returns a pointer to a struct sigmadsp on success, or a \ :c:func:`PTR_ERR`\  on error.

+..
+This file was automatic generated / don't edit.